iot-for-all/iotc-solution-migrator/README.md

 2. Azure IoT Central application and API Key
 3. Compatible IoT Central device templates (see [Prepare IoT Central Application and devices](#prepare-iot-central-application-and-devices).)

+## Limitations
+- Currently the tool does not support migration of devices authenticating through x509 certificates but SAS keys only.
+- The whole tool is based on the concept of "device template".
+Unassigned devices are currently not supported.
+- Dashboard customizations in the IoT Central application are not automatically applied to grafana dashboards.

 ## 1. Fetch details.

 In order to automate the migration process, the tool utilizes IoT Central API tokens to interact with an application.